ISeeYou-Fortune-Telling-App/ISU-Backend-Production/README.md

 ### 2. Configure environment

-Review and edit files in the `env/` directory:
+Review and edit files in the `env/` directory, or you can contact us for the example env:

 ```
 env/